DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 	* Example writing a program of a recursive algorithm of n!

 	factorial (k: non-negative integer)

 	{ if (k==0)

 	return 1;

 	else

 	return k*factorial (k-1); }

+	* If we entered the factorial (4), the program can't read "factorial" so it will go back to the definition which meant it will call itself.

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**